-A History of the Roman People is an excellent introduction for those with no background in Roman History.
-Its clear, accessible language make it perfect for undergraduate readers in courses on Roman history and Roman culture.
+A History of the Roman People is an excellent introduction for those with no background in Roman history.
+Its clear, accessible language makes it perfect for undergraduate readers in courses on Roman history and Roman culture.
 More experienced students wanting to expand their knowledge will also find it a rich resource for the full sweep of Roman antiquity.

 List of figures